 2. Over-the-counter treatments don’t clear it up.
-Try a no-prescription treatment such as those containing benzoyl peroxide, salicylic acid, glycolic acid, or lactic acid for a couple of months.
+Try a non-prescription treatment such as a toppical retinoid gel or those containing benzoyl peroxide, salicylic acid, glycolic acid, or lactic acid for a couple of months.
 If that doesn’t help, it’s time to see an expert.

 3. The acne appeared after you started taking a medication.
 Some drugs for anxiety, depression, and other conditions can cause acne or similar symptoms.
 Your doctor might be able to change your prescription.

 4. You notice acne scars.
 Your dermatologist will get your skin condition under control and then treat the scars.

 5. It affects your self-esteem.
 Having clearer skin could make you feel more confident and less self-conscious.

 Which Doctor Should You See?

 You can start with your pediatrician or the family doctor.
 Or you could go right to a dermatologist.

 The doctor will probably want some information from you, such as:

 - Has it stayed about the same, or has it gotten better or worse?